Vanshaj14Mohan/Sketch-App/readme.md

 ## 👨‍💻 Author

-Developed as a part of my internship project named as **"Sketch Filter App"**
+Developed by me as a part of my internship project named as **"Sketch Filter App"**

 ```